sudarshaana/Blood_Donors/README.md

 # Blood_Donors-Personal_List-
 Personal blood donors list.

-# Features
+## Features
-## Create perosnal blood donors list.
+1. Create perosnal blood donors list.
-## Add Donors to List with Name, Blood group, Phone No
+2. Add Donors to List with Name, Blood group, Phone No
-## Edit Blood donors details
+3. Edit Blood donors details

+## How to use
-# Tap on the list to make call
+1. Tap on the list to make call
-# Long press to edit details
+2. Long press to edit details
-# Different colors for different blood group
+3. Different colors for different blood group
-# Search donors by Blood group
+4 Search donors by Blood group

 (This project is developed for my friend & brother Amit Biswas)